 Oregon Shakespeare Festival’s production of The Winter’s Tale. (photo by Jenny Graham; actors Moses Villarama and Cindy Im)

 The Fascinating Fringe

 For work that explores the possibilities of what theater has to offer, look to the fringes.
 Hand2Mouth Theatre’s dedicated ensemble has been pushing the boundaries of theatrical experience since 2000.
 These spirited performers are known for exuberant movement, outlandish costumes and openhearted engagement with their audiences.
-In 2015 Hand2Mouth toured Oregon with their high-energy Pep Talk, bringing communities throughout the state the opportunity to weigh in on motivation, inspiration and the true meaning of team spirit.
+For several years Hand2Mouth has toured Oregon with their high-energy Pep Talk, bringing communities throughout the state the opportunity to weigh in on motivation, inspiration and the true meaning of team spirit.